 Technology has the ability to make many different aspects of life much easier, and it can help to improve accuracy and efficiency.
 A good example of this is the increased use of barcode scanners by those who are working in shipping and warehousing.
-The scanners are often used when shipping goods, receiving goods, loading, taking in returns, and more.
+Barcode scanning equipment is often used when shipping goods, receiving goods, loading, taking in returns, and more.
 With the evolution of smart phone, physical barcode scanners are not the only option for Supply chain professionals.
-In this blog, I would like to present you app based scanning options.
+In this blog, I would like to present you mobile app based scanning options.

 Fortunately, mobile technology can come through again to help.
-By using smartphone apps, for low frequency use cases, it can help to solve a range of problems that the scanners themselves can’t.
+By using mobile applications, for low frequency use cases, it can help to solve a range of problems that the scanners themselves can’t.
 It can also help make it easier for the employees to take care of more tasks faster and to do it all in real-time.

 The phones are lightweight when compared to scanners, and most employees will have a smartphone or at least know how to use one.
-The apps will also be capable of displaying information that is not possible with a regular barcode scanner.
+These mobile barcode apps for Android and iPhones are also capable of displaying information that is not possible with a regular barcode scanner.
 For example, it is possible to display information such as transfers, bin, lot number, and restocking information, updates, and more.
-Ultimately, the employees will be able to do more with the app than they would be able to do with a scanner, making their jobs more efficient.
+Ultimately, the employees will be able to do more with the mobile app than they would be able to do with a scanner, making their jobs more efficient.

 Another scanning option is through APIs such as Scandit for high volume or industrial scanning usecases.
 Propel Apps have tested ScandIt API in our Mobile Inventory app for Oracle EBS and SCM Cloud.
 The results were stunning.
 We were to scan almost 40 barcodes in just a second.
 APIs such as Scandit works by connecting with your smart device camera and mobile app.
 These APIs are licensed and can scan directly into your mobile app.
 These apps allow users to work in online & offline mode, with data being synced automatically when connected to the internet, and the Total cost of ownership of these mobile warehouse solutions is low.